TechnionTDK/jbs-text2json/README.md

                 testText(jsonReader);
                 jsonReader.endObject();
              }

+ 2. the second methos was to put all the objects in an array and randomly test objects

+ for example:

+        static SubjectsJson json[] = new SubjectsJson[NUM_OF_LAST_MASECHET + 1];

+filling the array:

+        for (int masechetNum = NUM_OF_FIRST_MASECHET; masechetNum <= NUM_OF_LAST_MASECHET; masechetNum++) {
+            TalmudBavliParser parser = new TalmudBavliParser();
+            BufferedReader reader = getText("talmudbavli/talmudbavli-" + masechetNum + ".txt");
+            parser.parse(reader, "../../jbs-text/talmudbavli/talmudbavli-" + masechetNum + ".json");
+            json[masechetNum] = getJson("../../jbs-text/talmudbavli/talmudbavli-" + masechetNum + ".json");
+        }

 of course feel free to test your Jsons any way you feel best :)

+# confic file
+the configParsers.json is a file that contains the names of the input and output folders for every parser, in this way a new developer doesnt need to change the paths (to the local paths) to use the already written parsers.

+the file is under jbs-text2json>src>main>resourcer>configParsers.json

+every parser has a Json object, for example:

+        "parser":"text2json.parsers.MishneTorahParser",
+                "input": "mishnetorah",
+                "output": "mishnetorah"}

 # Tips For Champions